Benchmarking the Level 5 New Zealand Certificate in Financial Services with other regulated industries

 Having the Level 5 New Zealand Certificate as the accepted baseline qualification for the financial services sector actually has its advantages.
 The content of the qualification was the result of industry consultation, trying to make it as close as possible to the ‘real world’.
 Bringing industry experience to a qualification enables the possibility of using real work situations as evidence of competence.
 Assignments can be authentic because they are based on genuine cases, and new entrants can be managed by using simulated examples.

-Skills Organisation has retained control over a component of the Financial Advice Strand assessment ensuring everyone faces the same test.
 Importantly, the qualification can be obtained in a relatively short time without people having to take a lot of time out from work.
 Furthermore it focuses right on the areas where one would want to see improvement; good practice, regulatory requirements and fiduciary duties.

 Strategi Institute has been impressed to see the number of younger advisers choosing to put themselves through the Level 5 qualification.
 These are people who have done some thinking about what they want to do in life and are committed to entering the industry.
 They are attracted to the fact that the qualification has a strong link to jobs and may open the door to a meaningful career.